opendialogai/OpenDialogDocs/docs/conversational_markup.md

 In this example either `intent.app.opening_intent` or `intent.app.my_other_intent` will be selected as the first incoming intent of example_conversation.

-For OpenDialog to function as expected you must define conversations that contain the following opening intents:
+Out of the box, OpenDialog comes pre-configured with two such intents and conversations handling such intents are currently _expected_ for OpenDialog web-based chat to function as expected.
+The core opening intents are:

 *   `intent.core.welcome`
 *   `intent.core.NoMatch`